 To change the gain, use the up \uparrow and down \downarrow arrow keys to scroll through the values.
-Model 482C16 has incremental gain selectable from .1 to 200.0 (step of .1).
+Model 482C24 has incremental gain selectable from .1 to 200.0.
 Use the left/right $\leftarrow \rightarrow$ arrow key to move the flashing cursor over any digit in the gain column to select an appropriate value.

-In this example, a gain of 10 is selected (see example below).
-As with all setting changes, the actual gain internal to the unit is changed when the ENTER button is pushed.
+In this example, a gain of 10 is selected; (see example below).
+As with all setting changes, the actual gain internal to the unit is changed when the 'ENTER' button is pushed.